-American Society of Clinical Oncology issues annual report on state of clinical cancer scienceDecember 3rd, 2012 in Cancer /
+American Society of Clinical Oncology issues annual report on state of clinical cancer scienceDecember 3, 2012 in Medicine & Health / Cancer

 The American Society of Clinical Oncology (ASCO) has just released its annual report on the top cancer advances of the year.
 Clinical Cancer Advances 2012: ASCO's Annual Report on Progress Against Cancer, highlights major achievements in precision medicine, cancer screening and overcoming treatment resistance.